 In all cases listed above, we retain your personal data until you unsubscribe or ask us to remove your details.

 We are obliged to keep records relating to financial transactions for at least six years following the end of the accounting period in which the transaction took place.
 We destroy our records after this point.
 We use Xero to process our accounts.
 Xero may transfer personal data outside the EU.
 You can find out more about how Xero is managing GDPR here.

 Your right to access

 You may contact us at any time to ask to see what personal data we hold about you.
-Please contact us to request this.

 Your right to erasure